-Memory is upgraded slightly to 2GB of DDR4.
-In a generic streaming device, that would still be a little low in my opinion.
-However, because Fire OS is purpose-built for these devices, Amazon is able to squeeze a lot of performance out of a small amount of memory.
+System memory is the same, at 2GB of DDR4.
+In my opinion, that would still be a little low in a generic streaming device.
+However, because Fire OS is purpose-built for these devices, Amazon can squeeze a lot of performance out of a small amount of memory.

 Amazon also bumped up the amount of storage to 16GB, which is a welcome change.
-Unfortunately, only 12GB was usable storage, but I’m really happy for anything additional.
-Unfortunately, there are no full-size USB ports or micro-SD card slots to increase that further.
+Only 12GB was usable storage, but I’m happy for anything additional.

 - Storage: 16GB eMMC (12 GB usable)